i5ar/iconverters/README.md

 ### Windows

-Download the repository and extract `dist.zip` in the main program files folder and run the executable.
+Download the repository and extract `dist.zip` in the main program files folder, then run the executable.

 ### Linux/Mac